ctrlaltdel/puppet-tahoe/README.rst

   be automatically installed by Puppet.
 You have to install them by calling apt-get install.

-- A recent version of the Augeas library is required and the appropriate Puppet augeas type should be installed on your system.

 - It is currently necessary to write the introducer furl by hand to your puppet recipe.
 It is not automatically filled after the introducer node got created.